rmsj/fake/README.md

 }
 ```

-## Adding Providers
+## Adding Your Own Providers

-The number of providers will grow over time and the idea is that you can change a specific `faker` provider by implementing
+The number of providers will grow over time and the idea is that you can change a specific `provider` by implementing
-the required interface with a different set of data - to have more control, change language, etc.
+the required interface with a different set of data - to have more control of what data is generated, change language, etc.

 So you could implement the `PersonProvider` interface to have `portuguese` names, for example, and the [basic usabe](#basic-usage) example above
 would look like: